VincentMarquez/Spectral-Memory/README.md

 The divergence at step 720 is your strongest argument for publication. `KLMemory` retains information over long sequences much better than `TimeXer`.

-I have generated the Python code to visualize this exact comparison.

 ```python
 import matplotlib.pyplot as plt